PewhProgrammer/homework/bosh/README.md

 ### Step 1

 Create a cloud config with all the needed information specific to the infrastructure such as availability zones and network data.
 I have used some example files from the official bosh deployments repository and adjusted some parameters.
+Please use this during your deployment as I have reserved some IP addresses.

+```console
+user@workspace:~$ bosh -e vbox update-cloud-config cloud-config.yml
+```

 ### Step 2

 Upload your nginx release from the bosh.io official release page.
 There are two ways to do it: either through the deployment manifest or cli command.

-```console
-user@workspace:~$ bosh -e vbox update-cloud-config cloud-config.yml
-```

 CLI: